oberien/adb-remote-control/README.md

 This means that while having Signal open, the displayed image of the phone won't change.
 Follow [this tutorial](support.whispersystems.org/hc/en-us/articles/213191027-Can-I-take-a-screenshot-)
-to enable screenshots and therefore make ADB Remote Control working with Signal.
+to enable screenshots and therefore make ADB Remote Control work with Signal.

 # License